You are here

 Understanding why the Property Appraiser's structure value differs from an independent appraisal

+Due to the huge number of properties that must be valued annually countywide, our value estimates are arrived at using mass appraisal methods as opposed to individual appraisal of a subject property.
 The structure value presented on the Property Appraiser's FEMA Letter is one of the two methods allowed by FEMA to obtain the market value (aka Actual Cash Value) of your structure.
-The purpose of the Property Appraiser's value estimate is for tax assessment purposes and not for arriving at Actual Cash Value (ACV) of the structure.
+It is also important to note that the purpose of the Property Appraiser's value estimate is for tax assessment purposes and not for arriving at Actual Cash Value (ACV) of the structure.
 A retrospective (pre-damage) Actual Cash Value appraisal performed by a state-certified appraiser has a very specific scope of work, intended use/users, includes a detailed interior and exterior inspection, and review of owner-provided documentation that demonstrates the home's quality and condition before the damage.
 Therefore, it is not uncommon for an independent ACV appraisal to produce a higher structure value as several of the above-mentioned items are not typically available to the Property Appraiser.
 A copy of Pinellas County’s Appraisal Review Checklist is available at: https://pinellas.gov/appraisals/.
 Other jurisdictions (Cities) may have their own review checklist.

 4) How can I find an independent appraiser?